c-wenlong/recipe-app-your-beet/README.md

-# Project Name
+# RecipeApp

-Brief description of your project, including what it does and why it's useful.
+A basic recipe app for a technical assignment by yourbeet.

 ## Key Features

-- **Feature 1**: View a list of different recipes and a brief description.
+- **Home Page**: View a list of different recipes and a brief description.
-- **Feature 2**: View the details of the recipe, including the full ingredients list and steps to make it.
+- **Recipe Details Page**: View the details of the recipe, including the full ingredients list and steps to make it.
-- **Feature 3**: Check off boxes of each ingredient/step.
+- **Checkboxes**: Check off boxes of each ingredient/step.
-- **Feature 4**: Manage a countdown timer to keep track of cooking process.
+- **Timer**: Manage a countdown timer to keep track of cooking process.

 ## Requirements